Food Phobia Signs & Symptoms

 His pain was so severe that he required a previous hospital stay (at another facility) with I.V. medication and fluids.
 This was very scary for Sean and on returning home he began to avoid food that he associated with his abdominal pain.
 His normal childhood anxieties, spurred by a very active imagination, began to increase.
 He worried that aliens might be inside of him causing the pain (he had seen something similar on TV).
 As an otherwise normal nine year old he had the cognitive ability to discuss his thoughts, something children his same age often are unable to do.
 He began to complain of his throat “tightening up” and to have problems swallowing.
 He said his saliva tasted odd and food did not taste right either.
 He worried that he might die.
 He had increasing difficulty eating and drinking and began to lose weight.
 Sean’s parents were naturally very concerned and took him to their pediatrician, who tried to talk to the boy about the importance of eating enough.
 Begging, pleading, positive reinforcement for eating and drinking, as well as negative reinforcement for not doing so, did not work.
 Nothing seemed to help.
 As Sean lost weight he became paranoid about being poisoned and his concerns about dying increased.
 He began to spit out his saliva and almost all fluids.
 He refused to play with his friends as he had before.
 At the time of his admission to hospital Sean was essentially refusing to swallow all foods and liquids.
 He complained of itching and stinging on his tongue.
 He would take small sips of 7-Up and small amounts of milk mixed with Carnation Instant Breakfast, but he was losing much more fluid than he could take in.
 The parents were at this stage quite desperate.
 Fortunately, Sean’s stepfather found us and learned their son had was is known as food phobia.
 He read our description of other cases and told me, “it was as if you had lived with us….that was Sean you were describing!”

-For more information about Kartini Clinic's food phobia program, please call us on 503 249 8851, and ask for our intake coordinator.
-You may also submit an online request below.
+For more information about Kartini Clinic's food phobia program, please call us at 971-319-6800 and speak to our intake coordinator You may also submit an online request below.